krishamaisheri/Krisha-Maisheri_Girl-Hackathon_SWE_2025/README.md

 # Medical Analysis System

 ## Overview
-This project is a medical analysis system designed to assist in symptom diagnosis and pneumonia detection using machine learning.
-The system consists of a Flask-based backend, a pneumonia analysis model, and database management for patient records.
+This project is a comprehensive medical analysis system designed to assist in diagnosing various diseases, including pneumonia and brain tumors.
+By analyzing patients' medical reports and test results, the system aims to provide early detection and insights.
+It consists of a Flask-based backend, multiple machine learning models, and a database management system for handling patient records efficiently.

 ## Features
-- **Symptom Analysis API**: Uses OpenAI, FAISS, and sentence transformers to analyze medical symptoms.
+- **Disease Diagnosis API**: Leverages OpenAI, FAISS, and sentence transformers to analyze medical data and provide potential diagnoses.
-- **Pneumonia Detection**: A Jupyter notebook for pneumonia detection using machine learning models.
+- **Pneumonia Detection**: A Jupyter notebook implementing machine learning models to detect pneumonia from medical images.
+- **Brain Tumor Detection**: A deep learning model for detecting brain tumors from MRI scans.
-- **Medical Record Management**: A Flask-based system to handle patient records, medical reports, and image processing.
+- **Medical Record Management**: A Flask-based system to store and manage patient records, including medical reports and diagnostic images.
+- **Secure File Upload**: Allows users to upload medical images and reports for automated analysis.

 ## Project Structure
 ```
-├── symptoms_backend.py   # Backend API for symptom analysis
+├── symptoms_backend.py   # Backend API for disease diagnosis
 ├── pneumonia.ipynb       # Jupyter notebook for pneumonia detection
+├── brain_tumor_model.py  # Machine learning model for brain tumor detection
 ├── main.py               # Main backend for medical analysis system
 ├── requirements.txt      # Dependencies required for the project
 ├── uploads/              # Directory for storing uploaded images and reports